 7. Dog Tales Rescue

-The foster parents have to cover the food costs.
-For anyone who wants to engage with some of the rescue canines, Dog Tales is accessible to the general public.
+Dog Tales is accessible to the general public.
 However, this is only available on open house days, which they publicize on their website.
+Check the calendar to schedule your visit to Dog Tales!

 Dog Tales Rescue Details